Biography & meditation on ‘the elephant man’

 Phillip Warnell is an artist-filmmaker and writer from London, a first generation university graduate from a working class background.

-He produces cinematic and art works that explor a range of philosophical, poetic and sensorial thematics: ideas on human-animal relations, the political and cinematic imagination, presence of those with prescient or extraordinary attributes and poetics of bodily and life-world circumstances.
+He produces cinematic works and written proposals that explore a range of philosophical, poetic and sensorial thematics: ideas on human-animal relations, the political and cinematic imagination, presence of those with prescient or extraordinary attributes and poetics of bodily and life-world circumstances.
 His work is often performative, establishing elements for a film shoot as (part) event, resulting in an interplay between scripted, documented and (sometimes) precarious filming circumstances.

-His extensive written work has been included in numerous publications, journals and volumes.
-It engages with collaborative methodologies, human-animal relations, contemporary art and artists’ moving image practices, and film & philosophy.
+His extensive written work has been included in numerous philosophical publications, journals and volumes.
+It engages with collaborative methodologies, ethical filmmaking, contemporary art, artists’ moving image practices and film & philosophy.

-He has worked at numerous universities across the UK, USA and europe, undertaking visiting professorships and fellowships, most recently at the Film Study Center at Harvard University in 2018.
-He completed a PhD in 2020, on a decade of collaborations with philosopher Jean-Luc Nancy, supervised by Stephen Barber.
+He has worked at numerous universities across the UK, USA, EU and Asia, undertaking visiting professorships, fellowships and residencies, including The Radcliffe Institute and Film Study Center at Harvard University and Leverhulme Trust residency at Warwick University and the University of Copenhagen (Medical Museion).
+He completed a PhD in 2020, on a decade of screen-based collaborations with esteemed philosopher Jean-Luc Nancy, supervised by author and collaborator, Stephen Barber.
+These collaborations now include a prospective legacy film and publication.

 In Plain Sight, Wellcome Collection, London 2022-23